-In this note what we do is to organize the inter relationship of the formation of Planck's constant with a necessary and sufficient condition for Quantum processes to form.
-In a word what we are seeing is that when Plancks constant is being formed, as in the electro dynamic argument given in this paper, that a boundary condition created by Octonian space time physics exists, which is a boundary of where orthodox QM does not apply and that then later we are applying QM with the formation of Plancks constant after we enter in the regime after the formation of Planck's constant.
-After the formation of Plancks constant we then are in a position where the Machian relations between Gravitinos and Gravitons exist, which we claim is a necessary and sufficent condition for a non changing value of $\hbar$ .
+In this note what we do is to organize the interrelationship of the formation of Planck's constant with a necessary and sufficient condition for Quantum processes to form.
+In a word what we are seeing is that when Planck's constant is being formed, as in the electrodynamic argument given in this paper, that a boundary condition created by Octonian space-time physics exists, which is a boundary of where orthodox QM does not apply and that then later we are applying QM with the formation of Planck's constant after we enter in the regime after the formation of Planck's constant.
+After the formation of Planck's constant we then are in a position where the Machian relations between gravitinos and gravitons exist, which we claim is a necessary and sufficient condition for a no changing value of \hbar .
+What is done below is to summarize a very sophisticated interrelationship of formation of Planck's constant, the zone of where Octonian geometry no longer holds as separated by a boundary from where Octonian geometry does hold as a necessary and sufficient condition for the onset of using this boundary between Octonionic and non Octonionic geometry as the necessary condition to use relic electromagnetic fields to construct Planck's constant.
+Note that we are assuming very high electromagnetic fields during and before the electroweak regime [1] which allows, with the presence of a boundary between Octonionic and non Octonionic geometry Planck's constant to form.